Dapivirine Ring: Using a Common Agenda to Plan for Introduction

 - Coordinate interested donors to galvanize advocacy efforts for the ring

-- Outline advocacy strategy to amplify voices calling for ring introduction within key countries
+- Outline a clear advocacy strategy to amplify voices calling for ring introduction within key countries

 - Support coordination and alignment of key messages and engage supporters at both country and global level

-IPM and others are designing implementation research studies for the ring, building on lessons learned from the oral PrEP process:
+IPM and others are designing introduction initiatives for the ring, building on lessons learned from the oral PrEP introduction process:

-- Ensuring studies address highest priority questions raised by key national and global stakeholders, especially policymakers
+- Ensuring initiatives address highest priority questions raised by key national and global stakeholders, especially policymakers

-- Ensuring studies are at sufficient scale to demonstrate meaningful findings
+- Ensuring initiatives are at sufficient scale to demonstrate meaningful findings

-- Ensuring studies are directly linked to national plans for ring introduction and do not operate as “stand alone” projects
+- Ensuring initiatives are directly linked to national plans for ring introduction and do not operate as “stand alone” projects

-- Exploring links to contraception provision and HIV self-testing
+- Exploring links to sexual health services and HIV self-testing

-- Identify project leads and develop implementation study plans (e.g., locations, protocols, outcomes) and share for input, ideas and coordination
+- Identify project leads and develop introduction initiative plans (e.g., locations, design, outcomes) and share for input, ideas and coordination

-- Analyze and prioritize questions from national stakeholders to ensure implementation studies align to support country adoption; gather questions and input from additional countries
+- Analyze and prioritize questions from national stakeholders to ensure that initiatives align to support country adoption; gather questions and input from additional countries

-Current donors for the ring include: USAID, DFID, Ministry of Foreign Affairs of the Netherlands, Danida, Irish Aid, Government of Flanders, Bill and Melinda Gates Foundation (BMGF) and the Germany Ministry of Research and Development (BMBF).
+Current donors for the ring include: USAID in partnership with PEPFAR, DFID, Ministry of Foreign Affairs of the Netherlands, Danish Ministry of Foreign Affairs, Irish Aid, Flanders Department of Foreign Affairs, Bill & Melinda Gates Foundation (BMGF) and the German Federal Ministry of Education and Research (BMBF) through the KfW Development Bank.
 IPM also receives in-kind support from Johnson & Johnson Global Public Health.

-Funding has not yet been secured for implementation research for the ring.
+Funding has not yet been secured for implementation research for ring introduction initiatives.

 - Continue donor coordination and build momentum to secure funding for implementation research studies